 How to cancel an alert

 When Embrace detects a possible convulsive seizure, it vibrates and a red spinning light shows on the watch surface.
-If it is a false alarm, or you wouldn’t like to notify your caregiver, you have 15 will have seconds to cancel the alarm.
+If it is a false alarm, or you wouldn’t like to notify your caregiver, you have 15 seconds to cancel the alarm.

 There are two methods to cancel: via the Alert App or by tapping the Embrace cover with a special pattern.

-Canceling Alert in the Alert App
+Canceling Alerts in the Alert App

 You will receive a notification on your phone that a seizure was detected.
 Tap on the message to open up the Alert App.
 Once you are in the app, you just need to tap on Cancel Alert.

-Canceling Alert by tapping Embrace
+Canceling Alerts by tapping Embrace

 First, Double-tap Embrace's surface.
 A blue circle will appear showing that the cancellation attempt has started.
 Then, to confirm the cancellation, touch the watch surface again and don’t release the finger until you see a green circle.

 The cancelled alert will be automatically added the Alerts to be reviewed section.